 The incubation period for rubella is 14-23 days, with an average incubation period of 16-18 days.
-This means that it can take 2-3 weeks for a child to get rubella after they are exposed to someone with the disease.
+This means that it can take 2-3 weeks for a child to get rubella after being exposed to someone with the disease.

 The rubella rash usually lasts 3 days.
 Lymph nodes may remain swollen for a week or more, and joint pain can last for more than 2 weeks.
 Children who have rubella usually recover within 1 week, but adults may take longer.

 Rubella cannot be treated with antibiotics because they do not work against viral infections.
-Unless there are complications, rubella will resolve on its own.
+Unless there are complications, rubella will get better on its own.

 Any pregnant woman who has been exposed to rubella should contact her obstetrician immediately.

-Rubella is typically mild in kids, who often can be cared for at home.
+Rubella usually is mild in kids, who often can be cared for at home.
 Monitor your child's temperature and call the doctor if the fever climbs too high.

-To relieve minor discomfort, you can give your child acetaminophen or ibuprofen.
-Do not give aspirin to a child with a viral illness because such use has been associated with the development of Reye syndrome, which can lead to liver failure and death.
+To ease minor discomfort, you can give your child acetaminophen or ibuprofen.
+Remember, you should never give aspirin to a child who has a viral illness, as its use in such cases has been associated with the development of Reye syndrome.

-Call the doctor if your child develops a fever of 102ºF (38.9ºC) or above (in a child younger than 6 months, call for a fever above 100.4ºF, or 38ºC), or if your child appears to be getting sicker than the mild course of symptoms described above.
+Call your doctor if your child appears to be getting sicker than the mild course of symptoms described above.